worthmine/Text-Password-AutoMigration/README.md

     If it was set as 0, you can generate stronger passwords with generate()

         $pwd = Text::Pasword::AutoMiglation->new( readability => 0 );

+- migrate

+    It must be a Boolen, default is 1.

+    This module is for Administrators who try to replace hashes in their DB

+    If you've already done to replace them or start to make new Apps with this module, you can set param migrate as 0.
+    Then it will work a little faster to skip making alternative hashes.

 ## Methods and Subroutines